nosqlbench/nosqlbench-docs/site/content/docs/scripting/scripting_intro.md

 For users who want to tap into the programmatic power of NoSQLBench, it's easy to get started by using the `--show-script` option.
-For any normal command line that you might use with NoSQLBench, this option causes it to dump the scenario script to stdout and exist instead of running the scenario.
+For any normal command line that you might use with NoSQLBench, this option causes it to dump the scenario script to stdout and exit instead of running the scenario.

 You can store this into a file with a `.js` extension, and then use a command line like